 - Three other graduate courses from among accounting, economics, marketing, and operations/project management or process modeling.

-Consists of completion of eight, four-credit core doctoral courses offered by the College of Management over a two year, six consecutive semester schedule.
-These courses are scheduled as follows:
+Consists of completion of eight, four-credit core doctoral courses offered by the College of Management over a two years:

 - DBA 700 Doctoral Seminar in the Development of Management Thought